Teachers' Retirement System

 You are vested when you complete five years of membership service which means you are guaranteed a retirement benefit when you meet the age and membership service requirements.
 Being vested in the TRS means you have a right to a benefit.

-TRS enrollment is not available to MUS employees.
-If you are an active, inactive or retired member of TRS you may have a choice to remain in your current retirement system or become a member of the MUS-RP.
+TRS enrollment is not available to MUS employees unless you are an active, inactive or retired member of TRS and then you may have a choice to remain in your current retirement system or become a member of the MUS-RP.
 Written election to move to the MUS-RP must be done within 30 days of becoming eligible to participate.
 Please contact TRS to discuss your options before you make any decisions.
 We recommend you review the MUS-RP and the TRS information so you understand all options available to you.
-Further information and training is available through the TRS website.
+Further information and training is available through the TRS .

 What happens if I change jobs within the MUS?

 TRS provides informative workshops for its members who are either new to the workforce and/or are ready to retire after years of hard work.
-Please visit the TRS Tutorials page for more information.
+Please visit the TRS Active Members page for more information.

-If you are ready to retire, please visit the TRS Retiree/Benefit Recipient page.
+If you are ready to retire, please visit the TRS Preparing for Retirement page.

 1500 East Sixth Avenue